Glacier Bay National Park contains 3.5 million acres of forest, inlets, mountain peaks, and beautiful glaciers.

 Another perk to booking in The Sanctuary was enjoying a complimentary drink of the day- hot chocolate with Irish cream, chocolate syrup, and fresh whipped cream.

-Margarie Glacier is one of the many highlights of the national park.
+Margarie Glacier is one of the many highlights of Glacier Bay National Park.

 We spent close to an hour floating in front of the glacier waiting for the ice to calve.
-Fortunately for us, this particular glacier has one of the state’s most active glacier faces, and we were able to experience the booming cracks as the ice broke off and fell to the sea below (see our video at the end of this post.)
+Fortunately for us, this particular glacier has one of the state’s most active glacier faces, and we were able to experience the booming cracks as the ice broke off and fell to the sea below.

 The glacier is a mile in width.
 The ice face reaches 250 feet above the waterline…